Bases of topologies. Countability axioms. #

 THIS FILE IS SYNCHRONIZED WITH MATHLIB4.
 Any changes to this file require a corresponding PR to mathlib4.

-A topological basis on a topological space t
+A topological basis on a topological space t is a collection of sets,

 such that all open sets can be generated as unions of these sets, without the need to take